bos-cli-rs/bos-cli-rs/README.md

-# near-social CLI
+# bos CLI

 Command line utility helps to develop widgets for [near.social](https://near.social) by allowing developers to use standard developer tools like their best code editor and standard tools for source code version control, and then deploy their widgets to SocialDB in one command.

-There are currently only two commands implemented:
+Currently, only two groups of commands are implemented.:
+- components           -   Working with components (Download, Deploy, etc.)
+- storage-management   -   Storage management: deposit, withdrawal, balance review

+### components  -   Working with components (Download, Deploy, etc.)
-* `deploy` allows you to upload/publish widgets from your local `./src` folder to near.social account.
+- `deploy` allows you to upload/publish widgets from your local `./src` folder to near.social account.
-* `download` allows you to download the existing widgets from any near.social account to the local `./src` folder.
+- `download` allows you to download the existing widgets from any near.social account to the local `./src` folder.

+### storage-management   -   Storage management: deposit, withdrawal, balance review
+- `view-balance` allows you to view the storage balance for an account.
+- `deposit` allows you to make a storage deposit for the account.
+- `withdraw` allows you to make a withdraw a deposit from storage for an account ID.

-This tools is in its early stage, so there are some known limitations around storage deposit.
+This tools is in its early stage.
 More commands are still on the way, see the [issues tracker](https://github.com/FroVolod/near-social/issues) and propose more features there.
 Yet, NEAR GigsBoard uses this CLI in production for Continuous Delivery (CD) setup, check it out [here](https://github.com/near/devgigsboard-widgets/blob/69fb12cf2fb62d14db6911661bac77cdc969a8b4/.github/workflows/release.yml).